ibleaman/JPPC/concerts.md

 Lomir leybn a gitn tug ~ Minutn fun bitokhn ~  Mir leybn mit bitokhn ~
 Yerusholayim shel zahav in Yiddish ("Yerusholayem, shtot fun gold") ~
 excerpts from the Yiddish musical "Shver tsu Zayn a Yid"
-and Di Naye Hagode (A Choral Tone Poem of the Warsaw Ghetto Uprising)*
+and from Di Naye Hagode (A Choral Tone Poem of the Warsaw Ghetto Uprising)*

 **_admission: $50_**
 **_groups of 10 or more: $40_**